-4.2.2.1 Application submission for works
+4.4.2.1 Application submission for works

 Proponents must submit an application to the regional office of DFO, ECCC or PC in a manner and form that is satisfactory to those organisations.
+After DFO has reviewed a Request for Review form and has determined a SARA permit is required, they will inform the proponent that an application is required.
 The following information is required in the application:

-- Names of listed species that will be affected. - Description, purpose (research, benefit for species, or incidental) and objective of activity. - Detailed location of the activity (maps, UTM coordinates, borden number for archeological sites, latitude and longitude coordinates) - Planned start and end dates. - A description of: field collection methods, study techniques, project design, animal handling activities. - Supporting documentation, such as information provided as part of environmental assessments, industry standards, and research protocols, etc. - When applicable, copies of other relevant permits, authorization (e.g., provincial permits, Canadian Council on Animal Care approved animal protocols or equivalent). - Documentation in support of the project from the Band Council, or First Nation if it takes place on a reserve or any lands managed or owned by Crown-Indigenous Relations and Northern Affairs Canada. - Any information that the applicant may have on whether asserted aboriginal rights could be affected and any consultation/engagement work that they have done with Indigenous Peoples.

-An explanation of any uncertainty associated with the impacts of the project on the species, its critical habitat or the residences of its individuals and the effectiveness of any proposed mitigation measures.
+- Names of listed species that will be affected. - Description, purpose (research, benefit for species, or incidental) and objective of activity. - Detailed location of the activity (maps, UTM coordinates, Borden number for archeological sites, latitude and longitude coordinates) - Planned start and end dates. - A description of: field collection methods, study techniques, project design, animal handling activities. - Supporting documentation, such as information provided as part of environmental assessments, industry standards, and research protocols, etc. - When applicable, copies of other relevant permits, authorization (e.g., provincial permits, Canadian Council on Animal Care approved animal protocols or equivalent). - Documentation in support of the project from the Band Council, or First Nation if it takes place on a reserve or any lands managed or owned by Crown-Indigenous Relations and Northern Affairs Canada. - Any information that the applicant may have on whether asserted aboriginal rights could be affected and any consultation/engagement work that they have done with Indigenous Peoples. - An explanation of any uncertainty associated with the impacts of the project on the species, its critical habitat or the residences of its individuals and the effectiveness of any proposed mitigation measures.

-To seek a permit under SARA from DFO, the Proponent must submit an application to the relevant regional office of the Fish and Fish Habitat Protection Program.
-The Proponent determines the timing of when the application is submitted.
-If the Proponent also seeks a Fisheries Act Authorization, the process to apply for a SARA permit can be combined with the process to seek an authorization under the Fisheries Act.
+To seek a permit under SARA from DFO, the proponent must submit an application to the relevant regional office of the Fish and Fish Habitat Protection Program.
+If it is determined that a Fisheries Act Authorization is required for the Project, DFO will notify the proponent and the process to apply for a SARA permit can be combined with the process to seek an authorization under the Fisheries Act.
+To seek a permit under SARA from ECCC, the proponent must submit an application using the online Species at Risk Act Permit System: https://splep-saraps.az.ec.gc.ca/index.cfm?fuseaction=permit.list